bjucps/cps110-thinkcspy/_sources/04-ObjectsModules/Theturtlemodule.rst

    Suppose there were a class in Python named Color, and you wanted to create an object of that class.
 How would you do it?

 .. mchoice:: test_question3_1_6
    :practice: T
+   :answer_a: functions
+   :answer_b: variables
+   :answer_c: classes
+   :answer_d: all of these
+   :correct: d
+   :feedback_a: Modules can define functions, but that's not the only thing they can define.
+   :feedback_b: Modules can define variables, but that's not the only thing they can define.
+   :feedback_c: Modules can define classes, but that's not the only thing they can define.
+   :feedback_d: Correct.
+Modules can contain functions, variables, and classes.

+   What types of definitions can a module contain?

+.. mchoice:: test_question3_1_7
+   :practice: T
    :answer_a: a.forward(5)
    :answer_b: print(len(b))